Deni Avdija NBA Preview vs. the Hornets

-Deni Avdija and his Washington Wizards teammates face the Charlotte Hornets on Wednesday at 7:00 PM ET.
+Deni Avdija could make a big impact for the Washington Wizards on Friday at 7:00 PM ET, against the Charlotte Hornets.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to break down Avdija's prop bets, using stats and trends to help you make good selections.
+With prop bets available for Avdija, let's look at some stats and trends to assist you in making good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.